ToniWonKanobi/theoveranalyzed.net/posts/2015/9/21/peace-out-peace.md

 Despite which side of the content blocking argument you find yourself, it is undeniable that the issue is not a simple matter of black and white.

-Ghostery posted just as much in a [blog post][ghostery] following Peace's removal:
+Ghostery posted just as much in a [blog post][15] following Peace's removal:

 > We and Marco arrived at the decision at the same time.
 From the Ghostery side, this was an eye opening experiment.
 Both we and Marco feel that the way Peace was being used compromised the neutrality that Ghostery is built on.

 > Specifically, the black and white, all on/all off approach to content blocking in Peace ran counter to our core belief that these aren't black and white decisions.
 With the currently limited flexibility of the user experience, we both felt it best not to continue to sell or support the app.
 Ghostery is based on giving the consumer the choice as to what they block and when.
 Ghostery doesn’t block ads or any other content by default.
 That’s too subjective a call.
 If there are objective measures for what types of tracking should be blocked, then that’s an option we’ll pursue.
 Right now, however, we didn’t feel that we had the mix right in Peace.
 Marco agreed.

-Matthew Butterick, whose [Practical Typography][practicaltypography] resource/website I have [written about][theoveranalyzed] [previously][theoveranalyzed 2], also had some things to say on the subject.
+Matthew Butterick, whose [Practical Typography][16] resource/website I have [written about][17] [previously][18], also had some things to say on the subject.
 He believes that simply enabling content blockers is the *wrong* approach, because it will only lead to *more* ads and/or an overall worse browsing experience:

 > I agree that web ads are getting more intrusive—but are ad blockers the solution, or the cause?
 This arms race has been going on for years already.